-A comfort meal for the upcoming cold months.
-Spinach Lentil Stew is mildly flavored with Indian spices.
-Make this stew when you want something simple to comfort with an exotic flare.
+Make this Indian Spinach Lentil Stew when you want something simple to comfort with an exotic flare.
 This is a great addition to your baby, as well as your family’s meal.
+(8m+)

 As the weather gets cooler, I try to incorporate meals that are comforting.
 I like to do things the easy way, so one pot meals or meals that require minimum effort are my favorite.
 Today’s recipe is one such no fuss meal which is great for babies, grown-ups and everyone in between and older.